Mylapore: Culture

-Mylapore is regarded by many as the cultural hub of the city.
-Mylapore is the home of music sabhas (cultural organizations) and musicians.
-December is often set aside as the Music Season when regular and continuous kutcheris are organized by the Sabhas in Mylapore.
-There are performances by Carnatic Music vocalists and artists during this period.
 The Parthasarathy Swami Sabha in Mylapore is the oldest Sabha (Assembly) in Tamil Nadu.
-The Madras Music Academy in the north of the district is an important nucleus of art events in the city.
-Bharatiya Vidhya Bhavan Auditorium conducts cultural events.
-The Mylapore Fine Arts located near Nageshwara Rao Park is another Sabha.
+The Madras Music Academy in the north of the district is a location for art events in the city.

 The 10-day Panguni Brahmotsavam, a series of procession events of the Kapaleeshwarar temple and related shrines around the temple during the Tamil month of Panguni (March–April), is the most important annual event of the neighbourhood.
 People from around the country and abroad participate in the events.
 The main deities of the Kapaleeshwarar temple, including Shiva, Parvathi, and Nandhi taken on a 13-meter-tall chariot, led by Vinayakar chariot and followed by the attendant pantheon of nayanmars (Shaivite saints) in a series of palanquins and other deities of the surrounding shrines including Mundagakanni Amman, Kolavizhi Amman, Vasuki with Valluvar, Draupadi Amman, Ankalaparameshwari Amman, Vairamudi Swami, and Chintadripet Muthukumaran are taken in procession.
 The Arubathimoovar on day eight draws the maximum crowd during which the 63 nayanmars along with the idol of philosopher-saint Valluvar as the 64th nayanmar are taken in procession.
 The festival is dated back to 7th century CE.

-Nageshwara Rao Garden is known for its play area, shrubs and cultural events.

 Mylapore Website provides news about arts and culture of Chennai City.

-The Mylapore Times, a weekly neighbourhood newspaper, covers issues relating to the neighbourhood of Mylapore.

-Food

-Mylapore is also known for its South-Indian food.
-There are many famous eateries in Mylapore that are thronged by people.